nankam123/tech-leadership-templates/_templates/index.md

 ---

 <ul>
-  {% for template in site.collections %}
+  {% for template in site.templates %}
     <li>
       <a href="{{ template.url }}">{{ template.title }}</a>
     </li>